engrjislam/SpringBootWebSecurity/README.md

 1. You just need to run a query named src > main > resources > docx > database > sql > combined > (ddl.sql & dml.sql).

-2. Change database username & jasypt encrypted password in src > main > resources > application.properties [This application fetch database credeentials provided in application.properties by java > com > maxpro > configuration > database > DatabaseConfiguration.java class.
-At first add compile('org.jasypt:jasypt-spring3:1.9.1') to build.gradle file.
-Download Jasypt from https://sourceforge.net/projects/jasypt/files/ and add to your PATH variable.
-Read http://www.jasypt.org/cli.html and encrypt your database password and then put encrypted password to your application.properties file to the line spring.datasource.password=ENC(SMUg5WCOm2Lw1RR2pk2xFHSXKtg4mElq) and replace SMUg5WCOm2Lw1RR2pk2xFHSXKtg4mElq by encrypted password.
-According the Jasypt documentation you need two parameters to encrypt a password.
-First is input (denotes database password) & second is password (the secret key by which you can encrypt your password, this will be used decrypt the jasypt encrypted password).
-If your database password is x12345 and your encryption key is supersecretz then encrypt it by command line as > encrypt input="x12345" password=supersecretz .
-You just need to access supersetretz from JVM argument You can fetch.You need two more things.
-Add bootRun { systemProperties System.properties } to build.gradle and the project by following command].
+2. Change database username & jasypt encrypted password in src > main > resources > application.properties

+# Encrypt database password

+/**
+ * 1. Download jasypt batch file to encrypt database password from https://sourceforge.net/projects/jasypt/files/ *
+ * 2. Add the bin directory of jasypt to your system path variable *
+ * 3. Add jasypt dependency to 'build.gradle'
+ *  compile('org.jasypt:jasypt-spring3:1.9.1')
+ *
+ * 4. Encrypt password with jasypt CLI
+ *  encrypt input=xXx123 password=authKey
+ *
+ * Here,
+ * 'xXx123'                    >  original database password
+ * 'authKey'                   >  the salt that used to encrypt 'xXx123' (original password)
+ * 'GxxPkJOSRMeqo9uPTPODvw=='  >  encrypted password
+ * 'authKey' is required at runtime to decrypt 'GxxPkJOSRMeqo9uPTPODvw==' (encrypted password) *
+ * You can off course decrypt 'GxxPkJOSRMeqo9uPTPODvw=='
+ * decrypt input=GxxPkJOSRMeqo9uPTPODvw== password=authKey
+ *
+ * 5. Put the encrypted password (let's say 'GxxPkJOSRMeqo9uPTPODvw==') at application.properties
+ *  spring.datasource.password=ENC(GxxPkJOSRMeqo9uPTPODvw==)
+ *
+ * 'authKey' will be accessed by the following command
+ * gradle will pass the value of 'auth.key' to java
+ * -D [with no space(s)] prior to 'auth.key' that is -Dauth.key with '=' that is
+ * -Dauth.key=authKey
+ *
+ * java will get this value by 'System.getProperty("auth.key")' *
+ * 6. Enable System properties class & add the following code to 'build.gradle'
+ *   bootRun {
+ *       systemProperties System.properties
+ *   }
+ *
+ * 7. Run the project with
+ *   gradle -Dauth.key=authKey bootRun
+ *
+**/

-3. Run the project from your cmd/terminal (supersecretz will fetch by java > com > maxpro > configuration > database > DatabaseConfiguration.java through example..jasypt.key value) -> gradle -Dexample..jasypt.key=supersecretz bootRun .
+3. Run the project from your cmd/terminal -> gradle -Dauth.key=authKey bootRun

 ###### The combined > dml.sql contains two user as johir1 (with user role) & johir2 (with both user & admin role).
 Both user uses same password i.e 12345

 ### Future work:

-1. Will work on session management.
+1. Will work on session management to detect logged in user.

 2. Fragment view page(s).